WASHINGTON (AP) — The Supreme Court has agreed to referee a pricy patent dispute between Samsung and Apple.

 The justices said Monday they will review a $399 million judgment against South Korea-based Samsung for illegally copying patented aspects of the look of Apple's iPhone.

+Apple and Samsung are the top two manufacturers of smartphones.
 The two companies have been embroiled in patent fights for years.

 The justices will decide whether a court can order Samsung to pay Apple every penny it made from the phones at issue, even though the disputed features are a tiny part of the product.